arnavhasija/EV-AFV-Insights/README.md

 Actions:
 - Establish a connection between the SQL database and Tableau for seamless data integration
 - Design and develop interactive visualizations that effectively represent the project's discoveries
-- Create comprehensive dashboards to provide a user-friendly overview of the EV and AFV market
+- Create dashboards to provide a user-friendly overview of the EV and AFV market

 <b>Interpretation and Insights:</b>